Gracie Square Theatre

 The Park Lane Theatre first opened on February 17, 1927, with Henry Erwards in “The Lunatic At Large” on screen plus a self-produced stage revue featuring singers, dancers and a symphony-sized orchestra conducted by Julius Meyer.
 Programs changed three times a week, but after several months of low attendance, the policy switched to a feature movie, short subjects, and recitals by the Park Lane’s Wurlitzer organist.
 With the coming of “talkies”, the Park Lane Theatre changed to double features, but still weeks behind the area’s leaders– Loew’s Orpheum Theatre and the RKO Proctor’s 86th Street.

-In 1932, the owners went bankrupt, and the Park Lane Theatre was purchased by Sol Brill’s Isle Theatres circuit, which sold it in 1938 to the Brandt chain.
+In 1932, the owners went bankrupt, and the Park Lane Theatre was purchased by Sol Brill’s Island Theatres circuit, which sold it in 1938 to the Brandt chain.
 Still showing late-run movies, it survived the World War II years and in 1946 underwent a name change to the Gracie Square Theatre.
 Brandt changed the policy to double bills of second-run foreign movies, but it didn’t boost attendance.
 The arrival of home TV was the final nail in the coffin.
 The Gracie Square Theatre was still open in 1952, but had closed by 1955.
 It was eventually demolished for a high-rise apartment building.

 Just login to your account and subscribe to this theater.